 How to travel to and from UAE overland

-The one other overland route you could use is the ferries connecting UAE with Iran (Caravanistan has this covered).
-These do make it possible to traverse UAE from Iran to Oman or vice versa – however, for US, UK and Canadian citizens you’d need an Iranian visa in advance with the requirement that you have a pre-arranged tour itinerary with an official government guide for the whole visit; so for people from those countries, it may therefore be hard to arrive in Iran by sea, though presumably possible to leave that way.
+The one other overland route you could use is the ferries connecting UAE with Iran (Caravanistan has this covered), or you can take the bus (e.g. 3 hours from Dubai) to Khasab in Oman and the ferry to Iran from there (see here).
+These ferries do make it possible to get to UAE/Oman overland from Iran or vice versa – however, for US, UK and Canadian citizens you’d need an Iranian visa in advance with the requirement that you have a pre-arranged tour itinerary with an official government guide for the whole visit; so for people from those countries, it may therefore be hard to arrive in Iran by sea, though presumably possible to leave that way.
 The tour has to be booked through an Iranian travel agent, so it’s probably up to them whether they are willing to meet you or wave you off at a seaport.

-Despite the close proximity of Qatar and Bahrain, no passenger ferries exist so the only option is a short flight over.
-This may change in the not-too-distant future though, with plans afoot to build a railway between the GCC members; if Saudi Arabia allows transit for train passengers, that could eventually make the Gulf states an overland travel option.
+Despite the close proximity of Qatar and Bahrain, no passenger ferries exist so the only option is a short flight over (note: no flights to Qatar at present due to the political situation).
+This may change in the not-too-distant future though, with plans afoot to build a railway between the GCC members; if Saudi Arabia allows transit for train passengers, that could eventually make the Gulf states an overland travel option (although again, due to the political situation the Saudi-Qatar border’s closed for the foreseeable future and Saudi Arabia is apparently even considering digging a canal to turn Qatar into an island)

 I have to be honest here and say that Dubai wasn’t my cup of tea at all.
-The only thing I can really think of to list as a highlight was going to the beach and taking a sunset picture of the Burj al Arab (that famous building you always see that’s designed like a ship’s mast and sail), and there’s plenty of good eating to be had.
+The only thing I can really think of to list as a highlight was going to the beach and taking a sunset picture of the Burj al Arab (that famous building you always see that’s designed like a ship’s mast and sail – the interior looks pretty amazing too), and there’s plenty of good eating to be had.
 You can’t really go to the beach along most of Dubai’s shoreline though, because the luxury beachside hotels own the sands they face onto and you need to be a guest to enjoy them.
 If you are a guest I’m sure it’s lovely though!

 Apart from that it’s mostly just looking at expensive stuff, and I’m not much of a shopper and certainly not a millionaire.